 Real Estate Franchises & Flipping Houses

 I’m wondering if real estate franchising is too worn out to accept a new concept.
 Specifically I’m asking about franchising my business of flipping houses.
 I buy, renovate, and sell properties; known as ‘flipping real estate.’
 I’m being encouraged to start a new franchise along these lines, but I question if it’s a good idea.

-Traditional real estate franchising has been in the area of standard brokerage, but don’t forget that the well known brands are very old having begun in the 60’s and 70’s.
+Traditional real estate franchises have been in the area of standard brokerage, but don’t forget that the well known brands are very old having begun in the 60’s and 70’s.
 That is ancient in the franchise world and many new brands have come to market.
 The fact that competition has grown does indicate demand for new services.
 However, as far as we know, flipping houses would be a newer entry into real estate franchising.
-As with all potential franchises, your real estate franchising concept must be proven and in demand not only in the initial “model” location, but provable in a wide variety locations and territories.
+As with all potential franchises, your real estate franchising concept must be proven and be in demand not only in the initial “model” location, but provable in a wide variety locations and territories.
 The concept must be repeatable under the direction of various owners and conditions.

 Feasibility is key.